 and with no care for any rest we climbed–

 through a round opening, some of those things

 of beauty Heaven bears.
 It was from there

 You feel his horror and his relief, the relief of one who has passed through darkness and oppression of Hell and come again into the open air beneath the starry sky.

-I think that when English-spekers read Dante today–most likely in university classrooms–they mostly read the Inferno.
+When English-speakers read Dante today, they mostly read the Inferno.
 The Purgatorio and Paradiso are largely forgotten.
-This is a shame because it both obscures the fact that this is not a tour of inspection but a journey of salvation and completely hides the fact that Dante’s imagined world is a extremely astronomical.
+This is a shame.
+It obscures the fact that this is not a tour of inspection but a journey of salvation and conceals the reality that Dante’s imagined world is extremely astronomical.
 It’s no coincidence that the final word of the Inferno, the Purgatorio, and the Paradiso is stelle “stars.”
-Even Hell, situated in a deep “valley” that reaches to the center of the Earth, is so located because that places it as far from the Empyrean–the highest heaven–as possible.
+Hell, situated in a deep “valley” that reaches to the center of the Earth, is so situated because that places it as far from the Empyrean–the highest heaven–as possible.
 In Purgatorio, Dante climbs the mountain of Purgatory.
-As his sins are purified, he comes closer to the top of the mountain–the Garden of Eden–where he undergoes a final purification so that
+As his sins are purified, he comes closer to the top of the mountain–the Garden of Eden–where he undergoes a final purification so that:

 From that most holy wave I now returned